simonlipson/machine_learning/README.md

 ![](https://images.justwatch.com/backdrop/8612355/s1440/friends)

 Have you ever done one of those Buzzfeed "Which character are you?" games?
-Or has anyone ever told you "You're such a Ross".
+Or has anyone ever told you "You're such a Ross"?
 I wanted to unpack that a little bit and try and see if there was a way of indentifying what it _means_ to "be a Ross".
 And thus the problem:

-**Can an algorithm recognise personality characteristic from screenplays?**
+**Can an algorithm recognise personality characteristics from screenplays?**

 I'm sure there are many clever and complex ways of going about building my own model that could do this for me.
 However I don't believe in reinventing the wheel.
 Instead I decided to use [IBM's Watson](https://www.ibm.com/watson).
 This is an AI platform that offers many different services, one of which is called Personality Insights and is accessible via [API](https://cloud.ibm.com/apidocs/personality-insights?code=python).